BRITTANY PUPPIES | HUNTER'S HEART

 Hunter's Heart Brittanys are eager, athletic dogs from field lines, with keen noses.
 They have a strong instinct for finding birds, pointing and retrieving.
 We strive for health, temperament and biddability.
 Sound, balanced structure leads to function, for healthy dogs with fewer injuries, who work and play well into old age.

-Most of our breeding dogs work as professional bed bug detection dogs.
+Most of our breeding dogs work as professional detection dogs.
 In addition to scent detection, hunting, and field titles, our Brittanys have won multi Elite High in Trials (UKC Nosework), gold at AAC Regional Agility Championships, Best of Breed at the National Brittany Specialty, and achieved numerous top 5 national rankings in agility, conformation and obedience.

 BRITTANYS AREN'T FOR EVERYONE

 Brittanys are NOT a good choice of pets for most families, since they are athletes requiring daily mental and physical stimulation.
 These are high maintenance dogs that need a job to do, during hunting season, and every day of the year.
 Without a job to do, Brittanys can misbehave, be destructive, and end up in shelters or rescues.
 Yes, Brittanys are good with kids.
-But their energy level is too high for most families looking for a companion.
+But their energy level is too high for most families who only want a quiet, calm companion.

-Please don't consider a Brittany unless you're searching for a high drive field dog to be a partner that fits into your current, active lifestyle.
-With a job to do, our Brittanys are happy to run and sniff all day long, and settle down at your feet when you get home.
+Please don't consider a Brittany unless you're searching for a high drive dog to be an actively engaged partner that fits into your already active lifestyle.
+With a job to do, our Brittanys are happy to run and sniff all day long, then settle down at your feet when you get home.

 BRITTANYS ARE A BAD CHOICE IF YOU WANT A DOG THAT: